-Article 46 - Reopening of proceedings
+Article 46 Reopening of proceedings

-- On request, the competent disciplinary body reopens proceedings where a party or UEFA claims to have new and substantial facts or evidence that it was unable to provide before the decision became effective. - An application to reopen proceedings must be addressed to the disciplinary body that took the contested decision within 14 days of the grounds for review coming to light, and no more than four years after the decision in question became effective.
+- On request, the competent disciplinary body reopens proceedings where a party or UEFA claims to have new and substantial facts or evidence that it was unable to provide before the decision became effective. - An application to reopen proceedings must be addressed to the disciplinary body that took the contested decision within 14 days of the grounds for review coming to light, and no more than four years after the decision in question became effective. - Cases related to doping or match-fixing offences are not subject to the above limitations and can be reopened at any time.

-Article 47 - Court of Arbitration for Sport
+Article 47 Court of Arbitration for Sport